-We work with farmers like you to help you figure out how to reach your goals and how to obtain funding to help get you there.
-We specialize in helping to apply for the VAPG and other federal funding programs, and creating the supporting documents required.
+We work with farmers and regional organizations like you to help you figure out how to reach your goals and how to obtain funding to help get you there.
+We specialize in helping to apply for the VAPG and other federal funding programs while creating the supporting documents required.
 Typically, the process is the most helpful part of our services because we try to challenge you to think about your business in different ways.
 So, while we want to help you apply for and win a grant, we also want to help you think critically about your business and projects.

 Funding from grants can play a critical role in the development of your projects.
-Assisting business owners and individuals through the entire grant process is one of our goals.
+Assisting business owners, individuals, and organizations through the entire grant process is one of our goals.
 We are there from the identification of funding sources, to the development of the grant application, to providing expert consulting services regarding grant funding and management.

 Follow this link to see what Jim Matson and others had to say about grants and grant planning at a recent meeting of the American Farm Bureau Federation, as well as other news articles on Matson Consulting